reuhreuh/valorant-api-client/README.md

 ## Features
 `valorant-api-client` provides 1 to 1 SDK to read official Valorant Riot API.
-There is no data transformation, no statistics calculation.
+There is no data transformation, no statistics calculation at least for now...;)

 So far following end-points are implemented:

 `VAL-MATCH-V1`

 - /val/match/v1/matches/{matchId}
-- /val/match/v1/matchlists/by-puuid/{puuid} (very soon)
+- /val/match/v1/matchlists/by-puuid/{puuid}

 The SDK also provides a set of Java Enums for Valorant model (with UUIDs used in API) for :
 - Acts